Congratulations to Andrea Shaia and Kourtney Hodge, the two winners of our MAX $40,000 Grand Prize Scholarships!

 MAX is Offered at No Cost to AccessLex Institute's Member Law Schools.

-MAX is available now for 1L students
+MAX is available for 1L and 2L students

 Law schools will be required to register for MAX on an annual basis to confirm their commitment to the program.